Joe Goode Performance Group

 The program will be 60-75 minutes long, without intermission, followed by a Q & A with the artists.

 Visionary Bay Area choreographer and director Joe Goode and dancers will provide a glimpse of a new work in progress, based on the idea of storytelling through song.

-In 1979, Joe Goode began synthesizing a genre of dance theater that combined text, gestures, and humor with deeply physical, high velocity dancing.
-In 1986, Joe Goode Performance Group incorporated with the mission of providing a support structure for Goode’s artistic work.
-Over the past 26 years JGPG has performed annually in the San Francisco Bay Area and has toured throughout the U.S. JGPG has appeared in Canada, Europe, South America, the Middle East and Africa, including the Cairo International Festival for Experimental Theater in 1999.
+In 1979, Joe Goode began synthesizing a genre of dance-theater that combined text, gestures, and humor with his own deeply physical, high velocity dancing.
+In 1986, Joe Goode Performance Group incorporated as a non-profit organization with the mission of providing a support structure for the artistic work of Joe Goode.
+Over the past 30 years the company has performed annually in the San Francisco Bay Area and has toured extensively throughout the U.S. JGPG has appeared in Canada, Europe, South America, the Middle East, and Africa.

 The company is committed to opening audiences’ minds to the limitless potential of where and how performance can be experienced.
 In the 2007 performance installation Humansville at Yerba Buena Center for the Arts, the audience walked through an environment of video, dance and music.
 Wonderboy was a collaboration in 2008 with world-renowned puppeteer Basil Twist, in which Goode integrated yet another art form into his innovative cross-disciplinary work.
 Goode’s 2009 site-specific installation at the Old San Francisco Mint, Traveling Light, was a critical and audience success, played to near capacity audiences, and was remounted for four weeks in 2010.